Writing

 The best loops also preserve dissent and uncertainty.
 They do not convert every note into a fake answer.
 They keep open questions open, mark assumptions as assumptions, and make it clear when something came from research, a stakeholder decision, an implementation constraint, or a model's best guess.

-Unison comes from shared context, not constant meetings
+Unison comes from shared context

 Teams often try to solve context drift with meetings.
 Some meetings are necessary.
 Many are just humans manually rehydrating a shared brain that the tools failed to maintain.

 A better system reduces the need for re-explaining.
 The design system knows which components are current.
 The product principles are written in a way an agent can apply.
 The research is tagged to personas, workflows, and decisions.
 The roadmap links to evidence.
 The prototype can be audited against the same standards the team uses in critique.
-The AI outputs leave behind provenance so nobody has to ask, 'Where did this come from?'
+The AI outputs leave behind source links so nobody has to ask, 'Where did this come from?'

 The designer has a real role here